“Drink at least 8 to 10 glasses of water every day.”

 Often, during the day, we feel exhausted and irritable and blame our tight schedules for it.
 Seldom do we pause to think if we have been drinking water while completing our tasks.
 The irritability and the fatigue is a signal from our body that it needs water–a signal we fail to read.

-Hours pass before we realise we haven’t had a glass of water!
-Nothing can make you realise the impact of not having enough water as much as your body can.
+Hours pass before we realize we haven’t had a glass of water!
+Nothing can make you realize the impact of not having enough water as much as your body can.
 So, why not add ‘DRINK WATER EVERY HOUR” to our to-do list?

 TIPS TO REMIND YOU TO DRINK WATER:

-- Set an alarm in your smartphone for every hour that will remind you to drink water.
+- Set an alarm on your smartphone for every hour that will remind you to drink water.